Transparency of veterinary fees and applicability of UK CMA proposals

 Price transparency matters enormously to pet owners, especially during a cost-of-living crisis.
 The fact that Jersey’s vets overwhelmingly support the CMA’s direction is reassuring, but is something we need more public feedback on.

 Have you recently visited the vets and found their prices easy to find and follow?
 Or have you been told one price and charged another?
-Please do get in touch with us (details at the top of the page).
+Please do get in touch with us.

 In the meantime, we will continue to monitor developments as the CMA and JCRA progress their work.